cicsdev/cics-java-liberty-springboot-transactions/README.md

 1. Transfer the WAR file to zFS for example using FTP.

-2. Ensure you have the following features in `server.xml`:
+2. Ensure you have the following feature in `server.xml`:

-    - springBoot-2.0
     - servlet-3.1

 3. Add the app configuration to `server.xml`